gitforwork2/gitforwork.github.io/_posts/2017-5-24-alien-registration-number.md

 ## Alien registration number H1b

 H1b visa is a non-immigrant visa, hence a H1b applicant doesn't typically have a alien registration number.
 However, USCIS assigns an alien registration number when the H1b recipient's I-140 is approved for green card.
-A# is typically printed on any H1b approvals notices
+A# is typically printed on any H1b approvals notices (Form I-797) subsequent to the I140 approval.

-(Form I-797) subsequent to the I140 approval.
+alien registration number I-94

-alien registration number i-94
+## Alien registration number F1 visa

-## Alien registration number F1
+F1 visa, like the H1b is not a permanent residency visa.
+Hence, there are no alien registration number assigned to a student.
+However, a A# is assigned when the student applies for OPT EAD.
+The number is printed on the EAD card.

-alien registration number lookup form i-94 number alien registration number green card alien number lookup alien registration number f1 visa
+alien registration number green card